Call us

 Strength & Safety

-StoreFloor is extremely strong and LoftZone is the only raised attic floor manufacturer to have put its products through robust accelerated lifetime tests in extremes of temperature beyond those normally found in the US.
-Even in these conditions, our StoreFloor deck survived loads of over 500kg per square metre, without failure, making it far stronger than the joists it is screwed on to.
+StoreFloor is extremely strong and AtticZone is the only raised attic floor manufacturer to have put its products through robust accelerated lifetime tests in extremes of temperature beyond those normally found in the US.
+Even in these conditions, our StoreFloor deck survived loads of over 100 lbs per square foot, without failure, making it far stronger than the joists it is screwed on to.

 Well, this is a question we can’t answer online, as every house is different!
 But we can give some general guidance to help you make your own decision.